Limited-timeFree scans and removals, no strings attached.Start free

 • WisconsinWis.
 Stat. §757.07 (2025).
 Current and former state judges, court commissioners, immediate families.

 • West Virginia — Daniel's Law (2021).
 Held facially unconstitutional by Jackson v.
 Whitepages, N.D.
 W.Va.
 (Aug.
 2025) for lack of a notice requirement.
 Legislature is expected to amend.
+See /incidents/west-virginia-officer-whitepages-suit-2024 for the case backstory.

 Most of those analogs cover judges only.
 New Jersey, Florida, and Nebraska are the ones with first-responder breadth.
-If you're outside those three, the law in your state probably won't help if you're a patrol officer or firefighter — agency-side public-records exemptions and the federal DPPA are the levers that do.
+If you're outside those three, the law in your state probably won't help if you're a patrol officer or firefighter, agency-side public-records exemptions and the federal DPPA are the levers that do.

 The 2005 Lefkow case was the older twin of the Anderl attack.
 Same shape, fifteen years before, before the legal protections that exist now.
 Both cases drove the legislative argument that produced Daniel's Law and the federal Lieu Act.
 Cases like these exist because, before the laws, the address-and-photos lookup was trivial and the response was nothing.